-over $\Sigma \in \Theta_2$~\cite{sullivant2018algebraic}*{Proposition 7.1.9}.
-The function \verb solverMLE allows to compute this optimum when $\Theta_2$ is induced by \eqref{eq:parametrization}.
+over $\Sigma \in \Theta_2$~\cite{sullivant2018algebraic}*{Proposition 7.1.9}, where $S$ is the sample covariance matrix.
+The function \texttt{solverMLE} allows to compute this optimum when $\Theta_2$ is induced by \eqref{eq:parametrization}.
 It does so by calculating the critical points of the log-likelihood function and selecting the points corresponding to the maximum value in the cone of positive definite matrices.
 The default output is the maximum value of $\ell(\Sigma)$, the list of maximum likelihood estimates for the covariance matrix and the maximum likelihood degree of the model.

-For undirected graphs, the MLE for the covariance matrix is known to be the unique positive definite critical point of the likelihood.
+For undirected graphs, the MLE for the covariance matrix is known to be the unique positive definite critical point of the likelihood function.
 In particular, it is a positive definite matrix completion to the partial sample covariance matrix.
 See~\cite{Uhler}*{Theorem 2.1} or~\cite{OWL}*{Theorem 2.1.14} for more details.

+\begin{exmp} We consider the directed acyclic graph $G$ known as the Verma graph, see Figure~\ref{fig:DAG} and \cite{OWL}*{Example 3.3.14}.
+We take as sample data the columns of a real matrix $U$ generated with the command \texttt{random} in \emph{Macaulay2} and compute the MLE for the covariance matrix that best explains the data within the graphical model given by $G$. { } \end{exmp}

-\begin{exmp} We compute the MLE for the covariance matrix of the graphical model associated to the undirected 4-cycle.
-We take as input data the sample covariance matrix $S$ defined below.
+\begin{exmp} We compute the MLE for the covariance matrix of the graphical model associated to the undirected 4-cycle, see Figure~\ref{fig:4-cycle}.
+We encode the sample data by a matrix $U$ generated as in Example \ref{DAG} and compute the sample covariance matrix $S=\frac{1}{n}UU^T$.

 { } { Note that all entries in the MLE for the covariance matrix coincide with the entries in the sample covariance matrix except for those corresponding to non-edges of the graph.
 See \cite{NonLinearAlgebra}*{Example 12.16} for more on a positive definite matrix completion problem associated to the 4-cycle.}